When thinking about making home improvements, it makes sense to consider what will add the most value to your property.

 Is money better spent on an extra bathroom, or might it be more worthwhile sorting out a loft conversion instead?

-So, before you start working on your home, find out what will pay-off best financially in the long run so you can get the best price for your property.
+Before you start working on your home, find out what will pay-off best financially in the long run so you can get the best price for your property.

 1% – Solar Panels: Solar panels take advantage of a powerful yet free energy source – the sun.
 In a single hour the sun transmits more energy to the earth’s surface than the world uses in a year.
 You should ensure that your home is as energy-efficient as it can be before considering installing solar panels.